GrigorisTzortzakis/Volunteer-Donation-System/README.md

    - **Service** items (e.g., medical, nursing) with no quantity restrictions.
    - Beneficiaries have a record of received items which the **Admin** can reset.

+3. **User Interaction Options**:
+   - The system can be accessed via two interfaces:
+     - **Command Line Interface (CLI)**: Provides text-based interaction for users, allowing for quick navigation and management of tasks.
+     - **Graphical User Interface (GUI)**: A visual, user-friendly interface for managing donations and requests, particularly helpful for non-technical users.
+   - Both interfaces offer full functionality for user management, donation tracking, and request handling, ensuring ease of use and accessibility.

 ### Implemented Classes:
 - **User**: Abstract class for all users with subclasses:
   - **Admin**: Manages the system with additional privileges.